 In 2019, 2018 and 2017 respectively, ING Groep N.V. issued USD 2,750 million, nil and nil Perpetual Additional Tier 1 Contingent Convertible Capital Securities which can, in accordance with their terms and conditions, convert by operation of law into ordinary shares if the conditions to such conversion are fulfilled.
 As a result of this conversion, the issued share capital can increase by no more than 306 million ordinary shares.
-Reference is made to Note 19 'Subordinated loans' and to the Parent company financial statements, Note 4 'Subordinated loans'.
+Reference is made to Note 19 'Subordinated loans'.